Apply For A Research Grant

 the principal researcher is under 35 years of age, or within the first five consecutive years, at the time of application, of either their first permanent independent academic research post or a named limited-tenured/fixed-term academic research post, obtained in open competition (note that tenure must cover the duration of the award) based in the UK or Ireland.

-For reference, the application forms and guidance for writing the lay application for the 2018 grant round can be found below:
+The application forms and guidance for writing the lay application for the 2019 grant round can be found below:

 PhD Studentships -